 Inferno left.
 Scorponok looked over at the scout.
 "You know if Terrorsaur were here, he'd be kicking you for not declaring yourself queen."

 "Pthibbit.
 Waspinator has no un-squishing plan and neither does terror-bot.
 Waspinator sticks with Megatron for now."
 She shook her head.
-"Ant-bot can't really smell gender, can she?"
+"Ant-bot can't really smell sex, can she?"

 "Who knows?"
 Scorponok frowned.
 "I doubt Inferno's sense of smell was enhanced.
 I'd think it was probably damped badly - her beast-mode had excellent chemoreceptors.
 But our minds weren't rewired to fit these bodies, so she still acts like scent is her primary sense.
 It's the sense she trusts the most."